Ukrainian offensive actions make up a quarter of fighting on some front sectors, says Ukraine's commander-in-chief

 General Oleksandr Syrskyi, Commander-in-Chief of the Armed Forces of Ukraine, has said that about a quarter of combat engagements in some parts of the front are offensive actions by Ukrainian units.

-Source: Syrskyi at meeting with journalists on Thursday, as reported by Interfax-Ukraine
+Source: Syrskyi at a meeting with journalists on Thursday, as reported by Interfax-Ukraine

-Quote: "About a quarter of combat engagements in some frontline areas are precisely actions of Ukrainian units on the offensive.
+Quote: "About a quarter of combat engagements in some frontline areas are actually actions by Ukrainian units on the offensive.
 Their goal is to keep the enemy under constant pressure, inflict losses and prevent advance.
 This tactic is producing results."

 He said that the size of the Russian grouping in Ukraine has stayed around 711,000-712,000 personnel over the last six months, including operational reserve.
 He noted that daily Russian losses average 1,000-1,100 troops.